-Verify that all supply piping located in unconditioned areas is insulated with foam or fiberglass pipe insulation.

-- ✓ Suggest that the pump be installed near the downstream side of the expansion tank to prevent the suction side of the pump from depressurizing the piping, which can pull air into the piping system. - ✓ Replace the expansion tank, unless it's the correct size for the new system.
+- ✓ Verify that all supply piping is insulated with foam or fiberglass pipe insulation. - ✓ Suggest that the pump be installed near the downstream side of the expansion tank to prevent the suction side of the pump from depressurizing the piping, which can pull air into the piping system. - ✓ Replace the expansion tank, unless it's the correct size for the new system.
 Adjust the expansion tank for the correct pressure during boiler installation.
-See page 365. - ✓ Extend new piping and radiators to conditioned areas, like additions and finished basements, which are currently heated by space heaters.
+See page 359. - ✓ Extend new piping and radiators to conditioned areas, like additions and finished basements, which are currently heated by space heaters.